ernitron/rename.py/README.md

       -p PATTERN, --pattern PATTERN
                             pattern with regex
       -r REPLACE, --replace REPLACE
-                            replace for match string; works with -c and -p -k SKIP, --skip SKIP  skip this number of char from filename -s START, --start START
+                            replace string; works with -c and -p -k SKIP, --skip SKIP  skip this number of char from filename -s START, --start START
                             delete string from beginning of filename